Disney Lightning Lane: Multi pass, Single Pass, and Premiere Pass

 Animal Kingdom: Flight of Passage

-The timing of purchase is going to depend on if you are staying at a Disney resort or if you are staying offsite.
+The timing of purchase for LLMP and LLSP is going to depend on if you are staying at a Disney resort or if you are staying offsite.
 If you are staying at a Disney resort, starting at 7:00AM at 7 days prior to your check-in day, you can purchase and book your rides for your trip for length of trip (up to 14 days).
+When you purchase the LLMP you will only be able to select from a single park, however if you have park hopper tickets or an Annual Pass you can still use the service in more than one park, but you will need to use your first LLMP of the day though before you can start booking rides in a second park.

 If you are staying offsite, you can purchase and prebook your rides starting 3 days before the start of your trip.